1972 Montreal Museum of Fine Arts robbery

 Investigation of the crime proved difficult in the early going, since it occurred over the Labour Day holiday weekend, when many of the museum's officials including its director were vacationing far away from Montreal.
-It was further complicated by continuing news coverage of the Blue Bird Café fire, Montreal's deadliest arson, three days earlier, dominating the headlines; the next day the killings of Israeli athletes by Palestinian terrorists at the Olympics in Munich further diminished media coverage.
-A sting operation conceived after the thieves returned the Brueghel (later reattributed to his students) and mailed photos of the other works to the museum seeking a ransom payment went awry; a later attempt to negotiate their return cost the museum $10,000 with no results.
+It was further complicated by continuing news coverage of the Blue Bird Café fire, Montreal's deadliest arson, three days earlier, dominating the headlines; the next day the killings of Israeli athletes by Palestinian terrorists at the Olympics in Munich further dominateed media coverage.
+A sting operation conceived after the thieves returned the Brueghel (later reattributed) and mailed photos of the other works to the museum seeking a ransom payment went awry; a later attempt to negotiate their return cost the museum CDN$10,000 with no results.

 The thieves took advantage of weakened security, resulting from the renovations at the museum, which had left the skylight's alarm disabled.
-The renovations and the security flaws were themselves a consequence of the museum's tightening finances, which had worsened during the 1960s as many of the wealthy Anglophone community in Montreal that had supported the museum since its founding in 1860 began to leave for Toronto due to increasing concerns over Quebec separatism, especially after terrorist acts by the Front de libération du Québec had led to martial law in the Montreal area two years earlier.
-Sûreté du Québec, the Royal Canadian Mounted Police and Interpol continue to investigate the crime.
-Theories as to who might be responsible have ranged from the Montreal Mafia to Quebec separatists.
+The renovations and the security flaws were themselves a consequence of the museum's tightening finances.
+During the 1960s many of the museum's supporters among the wealthy Anglophone community in Montreal began to leave for Toronto due to increasing concerns over Quebec separatism.
+Terrorist acts by the Front de libération du Québec had led to martial law in the Montreal area two years earlier.
+The Montreal police, Sûreté du Québec, Royal Canadian Mounted Police and Interpol continue to investigate.
+Theories as to who might be responsible have ranged from the Montreal Mafia to separatists and art students.